The Author

 Awards & Recognitions

-2022.
+• 2022.
 For meritorious community service during Covid-19.

-2022.
-For making an outstanding impact within Westminster City borough one of King's home boroughs.
+• 2022.
+For making an outstanding impact within Westminster City borough, one of King's home boroughs.

-2022.
-For producing 'Humans of Hammersmith & Fulham' celebrating people and heritage.
+• 2022.
+For producing 'Humans of Hammersmith & Fulham', celebrating people and heritage.

-“That simple exchange led to me documenting children at the Chingari Rehabilitation Centre in Bhopal.
-It was where, forty years after the world's worst industrial disaster, children are still born with disabilities from abandoned, leeching, toxic contamination…”
+“‘What can we do to help?’ activist Anne Palmer asked in 2014.
+‘Just tell people about us,’ came the answer.
+That simple exchange led me to the Chingari Rehabilitation Centre in Bhopal, where forty years after the world's worst industrial disaster, children are still born with disabilities from abandoned, leaching toxic contamination.”

 — Savraj Kaur